zachpmanson/notes/notes/Notes/Software/Development/Programming Languages/Go/Go.md

 A statically typed, compiled programming language designed by Google designed to blend high performance networking, concurrency, memory safety and readability.
-It was first created in 2009 by Robert Griesemer, [[Rob Pike's Lesson in Shortcuts|Rob Pike]] ([[Notes/Software/Unix/Unix]], Plan 9, UTF-8) and Ken Thompson ([[C]], Unix).
+It was first created in 2009 by Robert Griesemer, [[Rob Pike's Lesson in Shortcuts|Rob Pike]] ([[Unix]], Plan 9, UTF-8) and Ken Thompson ([[C]], Unix).

 It was borne from criticisms in other languages being used by Google at the time, with a particular shared dislike of C++.

 ## Variables

 Variables are 0 initialised, `false` for bool and `""` for strings.
 Explicit types are used with the `var name type`

 ```go
 // explicit typing